ddossot/cferl/README.md

     ./rebar get-deps compile eunit

-Optinally, to generate the *cferl* documentation, run:
+Optionally, to generate the *cferl* documentation, run:

     ./rebar delete-deps doc

-Optinally, to run the integration tests (and generate the code samples visible below), run:
+Optionally, to run the integration tests (and generate the code samples visible below), run:

     ./int_tests